LibbyXu/IBM-Data-Science-Course/README.md

 ## Welcome!

-#### There are several projects in this folder, fell free to check!
+#### There are several projects in this folder, feel free to check!